 This post contains affiliate links, which means I earn a small commission if you buy any products through those links.
 I only link to products I absolutely love and use myself.
 Thank you for making Eat With Clarity possible!

-They’re soft & chewy with a slightly crispy edge, perfectly sweet and with just the right amount of chocolate.
+These healthy chocolate chip cookies are soft & chewy with a slightly crispy edge, perfectly sweet and with just the right amount of chocolate.

 I will never understand the desire for crunchy cookies… I’m team chewy cookie until the day I die.
 But, you are welcome to bake these for a bit longer than the recipe calls for if you want a little crunch.

 How to make this recipe